Group courses in Epidemiology

 Teaching quantitative research proposal writing to Doctors of Public Health students at the School of Public Health of the University of Limpopo, Medunsa campus: the elements of a research proposal (research problem, objectives, methods) and the characteristics of randomised controlled trials.Reference: Supa Pengpid | National School of Public Health, University of Limpopo (Medunsa campus)

 Conducting a workshop on Introduction to Epidemiology in Health Economics

-Teaching epidemiological study designs to MSc and MPH students
+Teaching an advanced epidemiology course to MSc and MPH students